stephen-riley/devnull-as-a-service-dot-net/README.md

 # devnull-as-a-service-dot-net
-A grossly over-engineered implementation of /dev/null as a service
+A grossly over-engineered implementation of /dev/null as a service in ASP.NET Core 3.0

+# TODO
+- [ ] Base implementation in basic asp-net-core 3.0
+- [ ] Swaggerize
+- [ ] GETs on /dev/zero
+- [ ] Dockerize
+- [ ] RabbitMQ support?
+- [ ] Auth?